 - Cook the beets for 35-40 minutes, the sweet potato for 30-35 minutes, the broccoli for 20 minutes and the cauliflower for 25 minutes.
 Toss halfway through cooking time.
 Check them all closely as they near the end of their baking times.
 Your vegetables should be golden brown and look crispy.
 To check for doneness remove the baking sheet from the oven and pierce the thickest piece of vegetable with a fork.
 It should easily slide through.
 If not, return to the oven for another couple minutes and check again.

-- While the vegetables and chickpeas cook, start your quinoa.
-Follow this method for perfectly cooked quinoa.
+- While the chickpeas cook, start your quinoa.
+Follow this method for perfectly cooked quinoa on the stovetop.
+Follow this method for perfectly cooked quinoa in the Instant Pot.
 This step can also be done ahead of time if desired.

 - While everything finishes cooking, make your tahini sauce.
-Simply whisk together the tahini, water, maple syrup, garlic powder and salt until well combined.
+Whisk together the tahini, water, maple syrup, garlic powder and salt until well combined.
 See tips in the notes section.
 This can be made ahead of time if desired.

-- Store leftovers in an airtight container in your refrigerator for 3-5 days.
+- Store leftovers separately in airtight containers in your refrigerator for up to five days.